-As you probably have already noticed, after your child watches a movie, or plays a video game, they can seem more irritable, reactive, or defiant?
+Ever notice that after your child watches a movie, or plays a video game, that they seem more irritable, reactive, or defiant?
 According to multiple studies you are not going crazy, there is an effect on our kids’ brains.
-I’m not trying to demonize modern technology, though as responsible parents, its important to understand the impact that these devices may be causing.
+I’m not trying to demonize modern technology, though as responsible parents, it’s important to understand the impact that these devices may be causing.

-- It can increase the levels of dopamine in the brain, the “feel good” hormone, hence may also contribute to addictive behaviours around screens (Kuhn, 2011) and possible susceptibility to other addictions in the future.
+- It can increase the levels of dopamine in the brain, the “feel good” hormone, hence may also contribute to addictive behaviors around screens (Kuhn 2011) and possible susceptibility to other addictions in the future.

-- Studies have even shown that screens can effect the parts of the brain responsible for empathy and compassion, hence maybe associated with more violent behavior.
+- Studies have even shown that screens can effects the parts of the brain responsible for empathy and compassion, hence may increase more violent behavior.

 - Violent video games have also been linked with increased anxiety and depression in children.

 - And lastly these electronic devices emit blue “daytime” light which suppresses melatonin, your sleep hormone, therefore effecting sleep patterns.

 Your child’s brain is under continual development with a peak after puberty until their early 20s.
 This time therefore is critical on the long term for intellect, emotional stability and wellbeing.
 So how do we integrate the technological world but be mindful of what’s best for our kids on the short and long term.
 Here’s some recommendations:

 - Children under 2: the recommendation is zero screen time hours.
 Babies learn by face to face interaction, and need to learn by modelling the people around them.
 (A study showed that 8-16 month olds learned 6-8 fewer words for every hour they watched Baby Einstein over reading with adults).
 (Zimmerman 2007)